Empanaditas from Panama

 3. Return the meat mixture, and any juices to the skillet.
 Add the tomatoes, raisins, vinegar, thyme, allspice and nutmeg, simmering all until the meat is very tender.
 About 40 minutes. stir occasionally.

-4. stir in the olives and simmer another 10 minutes.
+4. Stir in the olives and simmer another 10 minutes.

 5. Remove from heat and cool to a room temperature